 When the first Littoral Combat Ship, the USS Freedom, entered service, the US Navy was full of praise for its new technological nugget.
-The Coastal Multipurpose Warship Program, which is based on two distinct classes Freedom and Independence, was to be a revolution in modern naval combat.
-Highly automated, the LCS included in particular a modular structure allowing the ship to embark, in the form of containers, various tactical modules, whether it was to set up commando units, to carry out mine warfare actions, or to conduct anti-submarine warfare operations.
-In addition, the Freedom class corvettes had a brand new propulsion system allowing powerful accelerations, and a top speed of nearly 50 knots.
+The coastal multi-purpose warship program, which is based on two distinct classes Freedom and Independence, was intended to constitute a revolution in the field of modern naval combat.
+Highly automated, the LCS notably integrated a modular structure allowing the ship to embark, in the form of containers, different tactical modules, whether to deploy commando units, to carry out mine warfare actions, or to carry out anti-submarine warfare operations.
+In addition, the Freedom class corvettes had a brand new propulsion system allowing powerful acceleration and a top speed of nearly 50 knots.

-Unfortunately, the initial enthusiasm quickly giving way to an endless chain of disappointments, and the program was only sustained through the repeated intervention of the Senate, which has repeatedly refused the US Navy to cancel remaining ships on order.
-In question, operational capacities and a very insufficient fire power in view of the evolutions of threats, even in littoral zone, the failure of the modular design which leaves the ships in a standard format unable to carry out ASM or war missions of the mines, and a fragile and failing propulsion system for the 17 Freedom-class units.
+Unfortunately, the initial enthusiasm quickly gave way to an endless series of disappointments, and the program was only kept to its conclusion thanks to the repeated intervention of the Senate, which several times refused to allow the US Navy to cancel remaining ships on order.
+In question, very insufficient operational capacities and firepower given the evolution of threats, even in the coastal zone, the failure of the modular design which leaves the ships in a standard format incapable of carrying out ASW or war missions. mines, and a fragile and failing propulsion system for the 17 units of the Freedom class.

 The rest of this article is reserved for subscribers –

 Classic subscriptions give access to all articles without advertising , starting at €1.99.